BHARATH1986-A1/UserStoriesDemo/README.md

 2) Open mySQL Workbench and run the command 'create database userstories;'

 3)Then open the application root folder in a terminal and run the command 'npm i'.
-This will install all the dependency packages under node_modules foler.
+This will install all the dependency packages under node_modules folder.

 4)After successfully completed the above step, run 'npm run initusers'.
 This will seed the required data in DB.